cvera08/multi-games-artificial-intelligence-js/README.md

 ## [![](https://i.ibb.co/2kHmnLX/image.png)](#github-actions-support)GitHub Actions Support

-This repository has the support for its own [GHA](https://github.com/cvera08/multi-games-artificial-intelligence-js/actions) as well.
+This repository has the support for its own [GHA](https://github.com/cvera08/multi-games-artificial-intelligence-js/actions) as well

 #### Deploy Changes with GHA